Closing the Sale in Tucumcari, New Mexico

 - Obtain title insurance policy

-- Disburse monies and finish instructions
+- Disburse funds and finish instructions

 The Escrow Holder Will Not: